Novel-Public-Health/Novel-Public-Health/README.md

 ~ $7.02 / month
 ```
 Not included above, but also important, is that most domains will cost an average of $10 per year.
- - e.g., setting the domain to novelpublichealth.com instead of [novel-public-health.herokuapp.com](https://novel-public-health.herokuapp.com/).
+ - For example, if you set the domain to novelpublichealth.com instead of [novel-public-health.herokuapp.com](https://novel-public-health.herokuapp.com/).

 **IMPORTANT:** Note that these costs are **only** for a running production site.
-If you're okay with not running the production site just yet, the local development can be free.
+If you're okay with not running the production site just yet, the local development can be ~almost~ free.
 All you'd have to do is the following:
 1. Navigate to the Heroku app's [Resources page](https://dashboard.heroku.com/apps/novel-public-health/resources).
 2. Under Hobby Dynos, click the pencil icon, and turn the switch off.
-3. Now, your production site will not be functional, but your total cost per month will be about $0.02.
+3. Now, your production site will not be functional, but your total cost per month could be about $0 - $0.02.
 4. Whenever you'd like to have the production site working again, just flip that same switch!

 ## Further Documentation